How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 • You’ll be negotiating without help from an expert, which could mean leaving money on the table.

-• Setting the listing price is challenging — you may be tempted to go too high.
-You could also risk under-selling with a low price.
+• Setting the listing price is challenging.
+You may be tempted to go too high, or you could risk underselling with a low price.

 • Marketing your home is time-consuming.

-• You’ll still have selling costs, which may include transfer taxes and settlement fees.
+• You’ll still have selling costs, which may include transfer taxes (if you live in Washington County) and settlement fees.
 Not having agent representation could also lead to paying more in seller concessions.

-• Speaking of liability, real estate agents have errors and omissions (E&O) insurance, a professional liability insurance that protects companies and professionals against claims of negligent actions or inadequate work.
+• Speaking of liability, real estate agents have errors and omissions (E&O) insurance, professional liability insurance that protects companies and professionals against claims of negligent actions or inadequate work.
 This protects agents down the line should a buyer try to argue that they weren’t aware of a particular issue with a property, Knipe says.
-An owner themselves has no such insurance.
+The owner themselves has no such insurance.

 • The paperwork can be stressful and overwhelming.
 Oregon sellers (or their agents) need to know how to handle property disclosures, earnest money, inspections, and more.
-“When you’re a seller selling by yourself, you don’t know what you don’t know,” Knipe says.
+“When you’re a seller selling by yourself, you don’t know what you don’t know,” Knipe adds.

 In spite of the cons, we’ll help you navigate the challenges of FSBO if you’re committed to selling your Oregon house without agent assistance.
 For some, selling a home FSBO is a challenge worth accepting, and success can be measured in more ways than one.